Welcome to today's edition of the Rush 24-7 podcast.

 And it's the one thing I do know.

-And folks, the rest of you out there, I you you would be wise to listen to me on this.
+And folks, the rest of you out there, you would be wise to listen to me on this.

-When talking about the Republican Party, uh people like me are we're a thorn in their sides.
+When talking about the Republican Party, people like me are a thorn in their sides.

-They have to they have to uh act as though that uh they're they're happy we're around that we're somewhat helpful, but I guarantee you the honchos of the Republican Party get together with the honchos of the Democrat Party, and they both complain about their so-called media friends and allies.
+But I guarantee you, the honchos of the Republican Party get together with the honchos of the Democrat Party and they both complain about their so-called media friends and allies.

-I know he's probably talking about I could I could I could probably name the consultant who told him that I can't do it.
+I know he's probably talking about, I could probably name the consultant who told him that I can't do it.

-Look at the consultants who got all ragged off when Christine O'Donnell was was won the uh won the primary in in Connecticut.
+Look at the consultants who got all ragged off when Christine O'Donnell won the primary in Connecticut.

-Remember, they're all saying, okay, you guys know how to do this, and go ahead, you run our campaign.
+Remember, they all say, okay, you guys know how to do this, so go ahead, you run our campaign.

 You go do it.

-Now, these are the guys that live in live and breathe.
+Now, these are the guys that live and breathe.

 They're not ideologues.

-Uh and nor are very many of us uh in this audience.
+And nor are very many of us in this audience.

-I know who they are, and I know what they're um that's a good question.
+I know who they are and I know what they're good question.

 How do we win the independence without them in the November election, you mean, right, HR?

-We won the independence with a great question because the Republicans didn't do anything to win the independence.
+And it's a great question because the Republicans didn't do anything to win the Independence.

-The reason we won the independence because Obama, that's why I kept telling you guys on Friday you're out here demanding and I pick somebody endorse them right now on the Republican side.
+The reason we won the Independence, because Obama, that's why I kept telling you guys on Friday, you're out here demanding and I pick somebody and dorse them right now on the Republican side.

-I'm telling you, the election's gonna be about Obama.
+I'm telling you, the election's going to be about Obama.

 They are appalled at the direction the liberals are taking the country.

-This is why people like me get frustrated to Republicans who are afraid to be conservative.
+This is why people like me get frustrated at the Republicans who are afraid to be conservative.

 We are broke.

-They see it, they finally see the incompetence that is Obama.
+They finally see the incompetence that is Obama.

 They see it now.